neticdk/k8s-workshop/simple-kubernetes/README.md

 ```bash
 $ kubectl get deployment.apps/hello-app  -o yaml
 ```
+Tak a look at the YAML and see the replicas number equals 1, that it has metadata labels and that you can see the image from the initial deployment under spec image.

-And do the same for the Service:
+And you  can do the same for the Service:

 ```bash
 $ kubectl get service/hello-app  -o yaml
 ```

-Whereas when you to do that for pods you can do it as this:
+Whereas when you to do that for pods you can do it as this - starting to find the pods:

 ```bash
 $ kubectl get pods